disafronov/python-logging-objects-with-schema/README.md

 The application decides whether `SchemaValidationError` is a fatal error that should abort startup, or whether it should be logged and ignored.

+**Note**: In rare cases, system-level errors may be raised directly instead of being wrapped in `SchemaValidationError`.
+Specifically, `OSError` (e.g., when the current working directory is inaccessible or deleted) and `RuntimeError` (e.g., when thread lock acquisition fails) are propagated as-is to indicate environmental issues rather than schema validation problems.
+Applications should handle these exceptions separately if they need to distinguish between schema validation failures and system-level errors.

 ## Schema caching and thread safety

 - The library caches compiled schemas to avoid recompiling the same schema file